lvgl/docs_old/en/get-started/pc-simulator.md

 4. Copy _..._mingw32/lib/_ content to _C:/MinGW/.../x86_64-w64-mingw32/lib_
 5. Copy _..._mingw32/bin/SDL2.dll_ to _{eclipse_worksapce}/pc_simulator/Debug/_.
 Do it later when Eclipse is installed.

-Note: If you will use **Microsoft Visual Studio** instead of Eclipse then you don't have to install MinGW.
+Note: If you are using **Microsoft Visual Studio** instead of Eclipse then you don't have to install MinGW.

 #### OSX
 On **OSX** you can easily install SDL2 with brew: `brew install sdl2`

-If something is not working I suggest [this tutorial](http://lazyfoo.net/tutorials/SDL/01_hello_SDL/index.php) to get started with SDL.
+If something is not working, then please refer [this tutorial](http://lazyfoo.net/tutorials/SDL/01_hello_SDL/index.php) to get started with SDL.

 ### Pre-configured project

-A pre-configured graphics library project (based on the latest release) is always available.
+A pre-configured graphics library project (based on the latest release) is always available to get started easily.
-You can find it on [GitHub](https://github.com/littlevgl/proj_pc) or on the [Download](https://littlevgl.com/download) page.
+You can find the latest one on [GitHub](https://github.com/littlevgl/proj_pc) or on the [Download](https://littlevgl.com/download) page.
-(The project is configured for Eclipse CDT.)
+(Please note that, the project is configured for Eclipse CDT).

 ### Add the pre-configured project to Eclipse CDT

 Run Eclipse CDT.
 It will show a dialogue about the **workspace path**.
-Before accepting it check that path and copy (and unzip) the downloaded pre-configured project there.
-Now you can accept the workspace path.
-Of course you can modify this path but in that case copy the project to that location.
+Before accepting the path, check that path and copy (and unzip) the downloaded pre-configured project there.
+After that, you can accept the workspace path.
+Of course you can modify this path but, in that case copy the project to the corresponding location.

 Close the start up window and go to **File-&gt;Import** and choose **General-&gt;Existing project into Workspace**. **Browse the root directory** of the project and click **Finish**